Deep Learning for Free-Hand Sketch: A Survey: Introduction

-However, free-hand sketch is fundamentally different to natural photos\footnote{Images can include both free-hand sketch and natural photos, \etc. In this survey, ``photo'' denotes natural photo images obtained by a camera such as in ImageNet unless otherwise specified.}.
-Sketch images provide a special data modality/domain that has both domain-unique challenges (\eg, highly sparse, abstract, artist-dependent), as well as advantages (\eg, lack of background, use of iconic representation).
-It is also unique in that, because its source is a dynamic `pen' movement, free-hand sketch can be stored and processed in multiple representations.
-These include static pixel space (when rendered as an image), dynamic stroke coordinate space (when considered as a time series), and geometrical graph space (when considered topologically) -- as discussed in Section~\ref{sec:background}.
-Thus from a pattern recognition or machine intelligence perspective, these unique traits of free-hand sketch often lead to sketch-specific model designs in order to exploit sketch-specific data properties and overcome sketch-specific challenges when analyzing sketches for recognition, generation, and so on.
+However, free-hand sketch is fundamentally different from natural photos\footnote{Images can include both free-hand sketch and natural photos, \etc. In this survey, ``photo'' denotes natural photo images obtained by a camera such as in ImageNet unless otherwise specified.}.
+Sketch images provide a special data modality/domain that has both domain-unique challenges (\eg, highly sparse, abstract, artist-dependent) and advantages (\eg, lack of background, use of iconic representation).
+It is also unique in that free-hand sketch can be stored and processed in multiple representations as its source is a dynamic `pen' movement.
+These include static pixel space (when rendered as an image), dynamic stroke coordinate space (when considered as a time series), and geometric graph space (when considered topologically) -- as discussed in Section~\ref{sec:background}.
+Thus, from a pattern recognition or machine intelligence perspective, these unique traits of free-hand sketch often lead to sketch-specific model designs in order to exploit sketch-specific data properties and overcome sketch-specific challenges when analyzing sketches for recognition, generation, and so on.
 This survey will review these considerations and designs in detail.